 Lynn J. Good Chairman, President and Chief Executive Officer

-Lynn Good is chairman, president and chief executive officer of Duke Energy, America's largest electric power company.
+Lynn Good is chairman, president and chief executive officer of Duke Energy, one of America's largest electric power companies.
 Under her leadership, Duke Energy has intensified its focus on serving its customers and communities well today while leading the way to a safe, secure and responsible energy future.

 Before becoming CEO in 2013, she served as Duke Energy's chief financial officer, and earlier led the company's commercial energy businesses during its initial development of renewable energy projects.
 She began her utility career in 2003 with Cincinnati-based Cinergy, which merged with Duke Energy three years later.
-Prior to 2003, she was a partner at two international accounting firms, including a long career with Arthur Anderson.
+Prior to 2003, she was a partner at two international accounting firms, including a long career with Arthur Andersen.

 Under Good's leadership, Duke Energy is embracing new technologies and forward-thinking strategies that strengthen the company's environmental stewardship.
 In addition to developing industry-leading solutions for managing coal ash, Duke Energy has increased its investment in solar and wind facilities to $4 billion, and the company has become a top-10 U.S. wind power producer.
-In 2014, 35 percent of the company's delivered energy was produced from carbon-free sources.
+In 2015, more than 40 percent of the company's delivered energy was produced from carbon-free sources.
 Duke Energy was named as one of the "Global 100 Most Sustainable Corporations" by Corporate Knights, while Newsweek listed it as one of "America's Greenest Companies."

-2014 was the 88th consecutive year Duke Energy has paid a quarterly cash dividend on its common stock.
-That same year, Duke Energy was listed as one of the "50 Best Companies to Work for in America" by Business Insider and DailyWorth named it as one of the "25 Best Companies for Women."
+Duke Energy has paid a quarterly cash dividend on its common stock for 90 consecutive years.
+In 2015, the company was listed as one of the "50 Best Companies to Work for in America" by Business Insider and the prior year DailyWorth named it as one of the "25 Best Companies for Women."